pwwang/immunopipe/docs/running.md

 ## Run the pipeline via `pipen-board` using docker image

-### Choose the right tag of the docker image

-The docker image is tagged with the version of `immunopipe`, together with `master` and `dev`.
-They are listed here: <https://hub.docker.com/repository/docker/justold/immunopipe/tags>.

-`dev` is the latest development version of `immunopipe`.
-It may have unstable features.
-If you want to use a more stable version, please try `master`, or a specific semantic version.

-You can pull the images in advance using `docker`, `singularity` or `apptainer`.
-See help options of `docker pull`, `singularity pull` or `apptainer pull` for more details.

-You can also specify the tag when running the pipeline.
-See the following sections for more details.

 //// tab | Using docker
 You can also run the pipeline via `pipen-board` using the docker image with `docker`: